Overview – what is a venous leg ulcer?

 Up to seven in 10 venous ulcers heal within 12 weeks if treated with compression therapy.
 If compression is not used the chance of healing is less.

-Prevention – how to prevent the recurrence of venous leg ulcers
+Prevention – how to prevent venous leg ulcers occurring or reoccuring

 Venous leg ulcers commonly come back (recur) after they have healed.
 To prevent this, you should wear a support (compression) stocking during the daytime for at least five years after the ulcer has healed.
 This counteracts the raised pressure in the veins that causes venous leg ulcers.
 You should get a new stocking about every six months as the elastic tends to relax after a while.
 Compression stockings can be prescribed by the Nurse or GP or bought at pharmacies.
 They come in different sizes – your pharmacist will advise.
 Compression stockings for the prevention of venous leg ulcers are usually below knee in length rather than thigh length.

-How to prevent getting and how to help heal venous leg ulcers
+How to help heal venous leg ulcers and stop you getting them

 There are some lifestyle changes you can make that will help boost healing and help prevent getting a leg ulcer in the first place: